AlfredPianist/hbtn-job-application-cli/README.md

 # Install dependencies
 $ pip install -r requirements.txt

+# Install chromium browser to use with Playwright
+$ playwright install chromium

 # Create a copy of .env.example and fill in the env variables
 $ cp .env.example .env
 $ vim .env # Or use your favorite text editor for that